 Families are required to report all increases in earned income, including new employment, within 10 business days of the date the change takes effect.
-If the increase is \$5,000.00/year or larger, an interim reexamination will be conducted.
+If the increase is \$5,000.00/year or larger an interim reexamination will be conducted.
 If the increase is less than \$5,000.00/year, the PHA will note the information in the client file but will not conduct an interim reexamination.

-The PHA will only conduct interim reexaminations for families that qualify for the earned income disallowance (EID), and only when the EID family's share of rent will change as a result of the increase. [
+The PHA will only conduct interim reexaminations for families that qualify for the earned income disallowance (EID), and only when the EID family's share of rent will change as a result of the increase.
+In all other cases, the PHA will note the information in the information.